formulae-org/package-data-js/README.md

 #### Creation ####

-* Creation of a byte buffer of a given size (number of bytes).
+* Creation of a byte buffer of a given size (number of bytes) with zero values.

 #### Conversions ####